ucdavis-bioinformatics-training/2018-Alliance-for-Global-Health-and-Science-Makerere-University_MCA/dbcAmplicons/dbcAmplicons_installing_software.md

 **5\.a** Setup a python virtual environment for dbcAmplicons, in the src directory

+If virtualenv is not available, First

+  easy_install pip
+  pip install virtualenv

+then,

 	cd ~/mca_example/src
 	virtualenv dbcA_virtualenv

 **5\.b** This lets you set the virtual environment to activate on login by adding it to our \.bash_profile